gposton/ec2-clusterssh/README.md

 > export AWS_REGION='us-west-2'

 - Edit /etc/csshrc to add the path to your identity file (rsa key).
+- NOTE: Some linux users have reported problems using /etc/csshrc, but have had success using ~/.csshrc.

 > ssh_args = "-i path/to/identity/file"